wp-media/imagify-plugin/readme.txt

 Here’s what our users have to say about us after optimizing their images with Imagify:

 >"Images and other media are the largest parts on your web pages (most likely).
-Therefore don't forget to optimize images for the web before adding to your site.
+Therefore don't forget to optimise images for the web before adding to your site.
 For WordPress there are many optimisation plugins available.
 My favourite is Imagify" — [Mark Wilkinson](https://twitter.com/wpmark/status/1479128422395830273)
 >

 >”To give your images a slimming treatment, without altering them aesthetically, there is a great plugin on WordPress: Imagify.
 Simple, efficient and functional, it’s really worth a look.”— [WP Marmite](https://twitter.com/wpmarmite_en/status/1383072818649255937)